pauladanielafarias/curso_fullstack_php/README.md

 # :woman_student: Curso Fullstack PHP - Codo a codo

-### Página de inicio que tiene todos los trabajos que realicé en el Curso Fullstack PHP de _Codo a Codo_.
+### Página de inicio que tiene todos los proyectos y trabajos que realicé en el Curso Fullstack PHP de _Codo a Codo_.
 - La página está en español.

-#### Home page that has all the work I did at the Fullstack PHP Course from _"Codo a Codo"_.
+#### Home page that has all the projects I did at the Fullstack PHP Course from _"Codo a Codo"_.
 - The website is in Spanish.

 ### :computer: Tecnologías utilizadas: